postmanlabs/labs-docs/v6/postman/api_documentation/intro_to_api_documentation.md

 ---

-Postman's API Documentation feature lets you share public or private API documentation in a beautifully formated web page.
+Postman's API Documentation feature lets you share public or private API documentation in a beautifully formatted web page.

 Postman generates and hosts browser-based API documentation for your Collections automatically in real-time.
 Each collection has a private and public documentation view that Postman generates from synced data in the servers.